- Programs for SCHOOLS

 - How to help someone talk about their worries and concerns,

 - How to help the person not feel judged, but rather understood and supported,

 - How to help the person see that suicide might not be the only answer and that safety could be an option for them,

 - How to work together on a commitment to safety,

 - How to monitor the persons progress.

 You will receive:

-This 1 day workshop can be held for your staff at your workplace, or you can send your staff to a scheduled workshop, view the official website for public training dates at: www.keepcalm.org.au
+- This 1 day workshop can be held for your staff at your workplace, or you can send staff to a scheduled workshop from the official CALM website: www.keepcalm.org.au